radiantlogic-v8/documentation-new/documentation/context-builder-guide/view-designer.md

 Use caution when enabling this option if you have interception scripts defined on these objects, or access controls based on filters are being used (both of which may require other attributes returned from secondary sources or computations regardless of whether or not the client requested or searched for them).

->[!warning]
->Do not enable this option if a memory entry cache is going to be enabled for this virtual view (as the whole entry is needed for the cache).
+>[!warning] Do not enable this option if a memory entry cache is going to be enabled for this virtual view (as the whole entry is needed for the cache).

 #### Max Requested Attributes

-If more than 30 attributes are configured to be returned for a container or content node (indicated on the Node Properties -> Attributes sub-tab), RadiantOne optimizes the query by requesting `(*)` instead of requesting each attribute explicitly.
+If more than 30 attributes are configured to be returned for a container or content node (indicated on the Node Properties > Attributes sub-tab), RadiantOne optimizes the query by requesting `(*)` instead of requesting each attribute explicitly.
 If your virtual view is required to include operational attributes (computed by the backend server when requested), and you have more than 30 attributes declared in the view definition, the default behavior to translate the query to use `(*)` can cause problems resulting in the operational attributes not being returned from the backend server because they are not explicitly requested.
 You can adjust the maximum number of attributes to determine the usage of the `(*)` translation in the Max Requested Attributes property.
 If this property is set to zero, all attributes specified on the Attributes tab are requested.

 #### Setting Advanced Configuration Parameters